Empty

 A flexible field for additional metadata.
 The entire config file is available to your model at runtime.Reserved keys that Baseten interprets:

-• example_model_input: sample input that populates the Baseten playground.
-This is useful for populating the playground with sample input.
+• example_model_input: Sample input that populates the Baseten playground.

 For example, to configure a model with playground input and custom vLLM settings, use the following: